 Newly updated in the last two hours with changed information which means they now match this rule (e.g. a Job field is updated or a Location field is updated).

-Automated enrolments are also based on explorer profiles - people with a certain job, location or title can be automatically enrolled in specific training - not the completion of other training.
-The use of 'Next enrolment' or pathways can be used to manage automated enrolments after the completion of topics, articles and pathways.
+NOTE: Automated enrolments are also based on explorer profiles - people with a certain job, location or title can be automatically enrolled in specific training - not the completion of other training.
+The use of the 'Next enrolment' feature can be used to manage automated enrolments after the completion of topics, articles and pathways.